pdidev/pdi/docs/First_steps.md

 [PDI][Test-plugin][14:14:51] *** info: Goodbye from the test plugin!
 ```

-The logs from test plugin confirm the execution order we expected.
+The logs from test plugin confirm the execution order we were expecting.